-The Weston Family Conservation Science Fellowship Program will support and train graduate students conducting Nature Conservancy of Canada (NCC) priority research so that they can become next-generation leaders in applied conservation science.
-Research by Fellows will support conservation and management of important natural areas and biological diversity across Canada.
+The Weston Family Conservation Science Fellowship Program supports and trains graduate students conducting Nature Conservancy of Canada (NCC) priority research so that they can become next-generation leaders in applied conservation science.
+Research by fellows will support conservation and management of important natural areas and biological diversity across Canada.

-The first cohort of Fellows will begin their studies in fall 2020.
+The first cohort of fellows began their studies in fall 2020.

 This program aims to: